 Notion doesn’t sync with Google Calendar, but it does work with it.
-What we mean by this is while you can’t create events within Notion and have them sync to Google Calendar, you can embed a calendar in Notion.
-But there’s a catch: The embedded calendar is view-only, so it can’t be edited within Notion itself.
+What we mean by this is while you can’t create events within Notion and have them sync to Google Calendar natively, you can embed a calendar in Notion.
+But there’s a catch: The embedded calendar is view-only, so it can’t be edited in the Notion App itself.

 This means you’ll need to jump over to Google Calendar whenever you want to create a new event or edit an existing one.
 Granted, this isn’t what most of us wanted to hear, but there’s still some use to be had – when creating a so-called ‘Daily Briefing’ dashboard for an individual or even an entire team, for example.